BOC (company): History

-As BOC and expansion (1906–1978)

-In 1906, the Brin brothers renamed the company the British Oxygen Company, or BOC.
+In 1906, the Brin brothers renamed the company the British Oxygen Company (BOC).
 During the First World War, the business increased significantly as the mass production of needed war machinery—ships, tanks and trucks—involved either metal cutting or welding.
 In the post-war period, it grew by acquisitions, which included Sparklets Ltd, Allen-Liversidge Ltd and the Quasi-Arc Company.

 During the Second World War, the gases for munitions and for medical needs were provided by BOC.
 As in the First World War, the business grew.
 After the war, BOC formed subsidiaries in over twenty countries.
 In the 1950s, due to the increased demand for automobiles, improved methods of manufacturing steel were invented which required "tonnage" oxygen.
 This meant a further increase in business for BOC.

-BOC diversified into many industries in the 1960s and '70s.
-One was the refrigeration market and it set up a joint venture called BOC-Linde Refrigeration Ltd., with Linde AG of Germany in 1968.
+BOC diversified into many industries in the 1960s and 1970s.
+One was the refrigeration market and it set up a joint venture called BOC-Linde Refrigeration, with Linde of Germany in 1968.
 It also acquired Ace Refrigeration Ltd and J. Muirhead Ltd, quick-frozen food suppliers, in 1969.

 With the plan of expanding into the Far East, it set up British Oxygen (Far East) Ltd, based in Tokyo.
 It established subsidiaries and joint ventures in Jamaica, the Netherlands, South Africa, Sweden and Spain for a number of products; which included transformers, magnetising equipment, frozen foods, stable isotopes, radioactively labelled compounds and cryogenic systems.
-In 1971, the company installed the largest mainframe computer in Britain, linking a network of computers throughout the country, and sold computer time to outside customers.
+In 1971, the company installed the largest mainframe computer in the United Kingdom, linking a network of computers throughout the country, and sold computer time to outside customers.
 As a result, BOC diversified into the computer business.

 The 1973 oil crisis led to a rethinking of BOC's future strategy.
 It divested non-strategic assets; and concentrated on its primary business, especially the gases and health care markets, and the expansion of these businesses to Europe, the Americas and the Far East.
-In 1975, the company officially became 'BOC International Ltd', reflecting its success in developing business outside of Britain, and in products beyond oxygen.
+In 1975, the company became BOC International Ltd, reflecting its success in developing business outside of Britain, and in products beyond oxygen.